 (Since PNY offers an extensive financial series, this course will not cover financial analysis.)

-The curriculum is designed for and open to program officers and directors with less than three years of experience in the philanthropic sector and who have the following responsibilities:
+The curriculum is designed for and open to program officers and directors who have the following responsibilities:

 - Programmatic due diligence of potential grants (i.e., proposal review, site visits)

 - Communicate funding recommendations and decisions to foundation stakeholders (i.e., CEO and/or Board, grantees)

 - Assessment of grant performance and evaluation of grantmaking portfolio

 Please apply only if grantmaking is the core component of your position as the curriculum focuses almost exclusively on grantmaking.

 ESS is ideal for program officers/directors who have been through a grantmaking cycle at their foundation since the curriculum relies heavily on knowing your own institution's grantmaking practices.
 We suggest members take PNY's Philanthropy 101 course before taking ESS.

 Given the high demand for this program, ESS is only open to Philanthropy New York members.
 Space is limited to 25 individuals.
 We limit participation per organization in order to accommodate as many member organizations as we can.
 In addition, priority is given to individuals who have been in their roles for more time.